-6.8 Update
+6.9 Update

-The environment contains two scripts which allow an update of various components, e.g. U-Boot, bootrom for VxWorks, data in E2PROMs, etc.
+The environment contains two scripts which allow an update of various components, e.g. U-Boot, bootrom for VxWorks, data in EEPROMs, etc.

-The script 'update' checks for a U-Boot script 'update' in the directory 'update' in the first partition of the SD card with 'ext2' or 'fat' filesystem.
-If unsuccessful, the check continues with the first NAND chip, volume 'boot', and again U-Boot searches in the subdirectory 'update' for the script 'update'.
-If the script 'update' is found, it is loaded to memory and executed.
+The script "update" checks for a U-Boot script "update" in the directory "update" in the first partition of the SD card with "ext2" or "fat" filesystem.
+If unsuccessful, the check continues with the first NAND chip, volume "boot", and again U-Boot searches in the subdirectory "update" for the script "update".
+If the script "update" is found, it is loaded to memory and executed.

-So, to actually execute an update, e.g. a SD card should be prepared with a directory 'update' on the first partition.
-Kontron provides an update e.g. for U-Boot as a compressed archive (zip, tar.bz2, tar.gz) which must be unpacked in the directory 'update'.
+So, to actually execute an update, e.g. an SD card should be prepared with a directory "update" on the first partition.
+Kontron provides an update e.g. for U-Boot as a compressed archive (zip, tar.bz2, tar.gz) which must be unpacked in the directory "update".

-After the SD card is inserted, U-Boot should be stopped at the console after power up.
+After the SD card is inserted, U-Boot should be stopped at the console after power-up.
 To manually start the update, enter the following command: